JakeUnger/pxblue_challenge/README.md

-I created a Resource page I had the titles iterate through an array but was unable to add the rest of the links and corresponding images for the rest of the resources.
-I'm also missing half of the other resources.
+When opening the app I found I had to run yarn and then yarn start to open it.
+Its pretty a straightforward Resource page with links to the first resource.

+Open menu bar click Resources and you will directed to the page with resources.
+I wanted to get all the resources to load including links and the respective link images but I was only able to get one group of list itms.

+Bugs

+• It duplicates the links of the first resource down the page.
+• Missing rest of resources.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).